 My passion to teach mindfulness: My own experience showed me how important it is to have the skills and personal resources to handle life’s difficulties.
 Now, I love guiding others to develop a tool-kit which leads them to build resilience and to flourish.

-My training meets best-practice standards: I have practiced mindfulness for seven years and have studied psychology to honours level, with a particular focus on mindfulness.
+My training meets best-practice standards: I have practiced mindfulness for nine years and have studied psychology to honours level, with a particular focus on mindfulness.
 My research into mindfulness was published in the academic journal “Mindfulness.”
 I trained to teach mindfulness with MTI* over a two-year period.
 This training is endorsed by the leading centre of MBSR teaching at the University of Massachusetts, USA.
 I am committed to excellence in my teaching and I take part in ongoing professional development and supervision from a mental health professional.

 My background: I bring to my work a wide variety of professional and life experience and have worked in various roles including as a manager.
 I have been self-employed, and have raised children.
 I trained as a telephone counsellor for Lifeline and volunteered for over two years, including mentoring new trainees.